KunalKumar-1/ticket-cli/README.md

 ### 2. Unique Ticket ID Generation:
 Each ticket is assigned a unique identifier to ensure proper tracking and validation.
-Ticket Creation: The application processes the inputs to generate a digital ticket containing all the necessary details, including the unique ticket ID.
+- Ticket Creation: The application processes the inputs to generate a digital ticket containing all the necessary details, including the unique ticket ID.
 ### 3. Email Notification:
 **Automated Email Sending:** Once the ticket is generated, the application automatically sends an email to the provided address.
 This email contains the ticket with all relevant details and the unique ticket ID

-## Technical Overview
+## Technical Overview:
 -  __Programming Language:__ The application is built using Go, known for its simplicity, performance, and concurrency capabilities, making it ideal for handling input/output operations and email notifications efficiently.
 -  **Input Handling:** Utilizes Go’s `flag` package to parse command-line arguments, ensuring a seamless user experience.
 - **Unique ID Generation:** Implements a `UUID` generation library to create unique ticket identifiers.